aaroncohensa/JavaServerless/README.md

 This iteration of the project will create a cluster of ZooKeeperPeerServers that provide a service which allows clients to submit Java source code for “serverless” execution.
 The cluster will elect a leader, and the elected leader will coordinate cluster activity in order to fulfill client requests.

 The cluster of nodes will use the Master-Worker architecture.
 The server that wins the ZooKeeper election to be the leader will function as the master, and the other servers will function as workers.
+The leader/master assigns tasks to the workers on a round-robin basis.
 The leader/master is the only server that:
 - accepts requests from clients
 - sends replies to clients
 - assigns client requests to worker nodes that can do the work necessary to fulfill the requests.